smartemission/docker-se-smartapp/README.md

 ## Architecture

 The image contains a static HTML webapp running in an `nginx` webserver.

+The app should be accessed via the URL `<container-address>/smartapp`.
+Main reason is to allow `nginx` to do a relative `301` redirect to `/smartapp/`, i.s.o. every reverse proxy like Kubernetes or Traefik to bother with redirects.

 It uses Leaflet for mapping and Handlebars for client-side templating.

 The app uses the `sosemu` API service which is called via JSONP from the browser.